whitneyburton/portfolios/students/1610-back/michael-schutte/michael_mod_two_portfolio.markdown

     From my perspective, our one storming moment came Friday morning, when Annie expressed a disinterest in styling if I was going to restyle all her work.
     She felt her work was useless and was frustrated by my actions.
 I'm very glad she brought this up so directly, because it was able to clarify very quickly that the only reason I was able to do such quick style tinkering was because of the great CSS structure she designed.
 I explained that the bulk of the styling was her work, with just a few extra properties of my own addition.
-This seemed to dissipate the tention relatively quickly, and we were able to 'norm' on from there.
+This seemed to dissipate the tension relatively quickly, and we were able to 'norm' on from there.

         This was the first project I've worked on where we had to so trustingly distribute entire pieces of functionality to individual people, and I am grateful for the experience.
     Where it felt kind of weird and first to put so much trust in my team, the results of our dividing and conquering were borderline euphoric at time.
 One merged PR and BAM, totally